alibaba/app-controller/Docs/sphinx_doc/en/source/tutorial/introduction.md

 and
 cutting down on costs associated with API calls (coming soon).

-## Applications: The SmarterVscode Plugin Based on App-Controller
+## Applications: The SmartVscode Plugin Based on App-Controller

-We developed a Visual Studio Code plugin, [SmarterVscode](), that allows users to operate various VsCode features through natural language.
+We developed a Visual Studio Code plugin, [SmartVscode](), that allows users to operate various VsCode features through natural language.
 Below are some demonstrations of its features:

 ### Tic-tac-toe Game